npoles/ipbeacon/README.md

 cost.
 If you do any sort of remote login or run a web server from your home Internet connection, you need your IP address to remain static.
 If it does not, then you could suddenly lose access.
-IP Beacon is a simple tool that monitors your IP address every 5 minutes and notifies you when it changes.
+IP Beacon is a simple tool that monitors your IP address every 5 minutes (via [icanhazip.com](http://icanhazip.com/))and notifies you when it changes.
 At this point in time, it doesn't update anything (such as DNS records) for you, but it will at least make your aware of an IP address change.
 Additionally, you won't have to pay your ISP to maintain a static IP address.

 _I tried to make this code as complete as possible, however, it is still very new and, as such, will have bugs._
 _Please feel free to submit changes and/or suggestions._

 Requirements